LanguageTechnologyLab/DSL-TL/README.md

 <h1>DSL-TL Corpus</h1>

-This is the training data for the Discriminating between Similar Languages - True Labels (DSL-TL) task at VarDial 2023.
+This is the official training and dev data for the Discriminating between Similar Languages - True Labels (DSL-TL) task at VarDial 2023.

 <h2>Contents</h2>